RapidPrime/ReferenceClient/README.md

 ReferenceClient
 ===============

-Reference implementation of the rapid prime client.
+Reference implementation of the Rapid Prime client.